 A minimum of 4 year college degree can take you to the career path of research analyst.
 After completion of college you can chose to go in this field preferably with an internship.
 However persons with higher qualification like masters or doctorate are preferred.
 Hiring depends on many factors including what employer is looking; research aptitude, skills, patience, team work spirit, communication skills and intentions to never say no.

-As the name suggest, the job of a Research Analyst is to collect information from the market, prepare reports/ presentation in a way that can be easily understood by the clients or co-workers.
+As the name suggest, the job of a Research Analyst is to collect information from the sources (for example market or public domain), prepare reports/ presentation in a way that can be easily understood by the co-workers and preferably masses.
 As a research analyst your job is to become an expert in a very specific sector.

-There are different types of Research Analyst, depending upon the working setup.
+There are different types of Research Analyst, depending upon the work setup.
+For example: